pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/37_Targeting_and_Personalization/09_Targeting_Storage.md

 Note that using plain text cookie data is inherently insecure and can open vulnerabilities by injecting malicious data into the client cookie.
 Use only for testing!
 </div>

+Default session scope timeout: The cookie is set as session cookie - the browser is expected to expire it when closing the page.

 Pros